Explicit coverings of families of elliptic surfaces by squares of curves: Statement of results

 In this paper we show that a variant of Paranjape's method does generalize: indeed, for each $n$, we show (Theorem \ref{thm:motive-finite-ell-surfs}) that there are families of elliptic surfaces which are covered by the square of a curve of genus $2n+1$.
 The properties of these surfaces are listed in Definition \ref{def:higher-moduli}.
-In particular, applying the work of Garbagnati and Sarti, we show the following results: \begin{enumerate} \item up to isogeny of K3 surfaces, there is an explicitly computable correspondence between the square of a curve of genus 7 and a K3 surface $Y$ in $\P^4$ with $15$ ordinary double points (Proposition \ref{prop:explicit-corr} and Proposition \ref{prop:g-s-isogeny}); \item the construction of the curve is unique in the sense of Theorem \ref{thm:main-moduli-intro} below; \item that the construction does in fact produce the family of abelian varieties predicted by Kuga and Satake as well as constructively compute the Kuga-Satake-Deligne correspondence (Propositions \ref{prop:hodge-theory} and \ref{prop:g-s-isogeny}); and, moreover, \item that it proves the Hodge conjecture for $Y\times Y$ and the square of any K3 surface isogenous to $Y$ (Theorem \ref{thm:hodge-conj-l2-surfaces}, Corollary \ref{thm:hodge-conj-l-surfaces}, and Theorem \ref{thm:hodge-conj-gs-surfaces}). \end{enumerate} It would be interesting to use the methods of Schlickewei \cite{schlickewei} to prove the Hodge conjecture for $A^2\times Y'$ as well, where $Y'$ is any K3 surface isogenous to $Y$.
+In particular, applying the work of Garbagnati and Sarti, we show the following results: \begin{enumerate} \item up to maps of K3 surfaces of finite degree, there is an explicitly computable correspondence between the square of a curve of genus 7 and a K3 surface $Y$ in $\P^4$ with $15$ ordinary double points (Proposition \ref{prop:explicit-corr} and Proposition \ref{prop:g-s-isogeny}); \item the construction of the curve is unique in the sense of Theorem \ref{thm:main-moduli-intro} below; \item the construction does in fact produce the family of abelian varieties predicted by Kuga and Satake and constructively compute the Kuga-Satake-Deligne correspondence (Propositions \ref{prop:hodge-theory} and \ref{prop:g-s-isogeny}); and, moreover, \item the construction gives a proof of the Hodge conjecture for $Y\times Y$ and the square of any K3 surface $X$ for which there is a sequence of K3 surfaces $X = X_0, X_1, \dots, X_n = Y$ such that for all $1 \le i \le n$ there is either a rational map of finite degree from $X_{i-1}$ to $X_i$ or from $X_i$ to $X_{i-1}$ (Theorem \ref{thm:hodge-conj-l2-surfaces}, Corollary \ref{thm:hodge-conj-l-surfaces}, and Theorem \ref{thm:hodge-conj-gs-surfaces}). \end{enumerate} It would be interesting to use the methods of Schlickewei \cite{schlickewei} to prove the Hodge conjecture for $A^2\times Y'$ as well, where $Y'$ is any K3 surface related to $Y$ by maps of finite degree.